trampgeek/moodle-qtype_coderunner/docs/index.md

 It is possible that the question author might want a dynamic answer box in which the student can add extra fields.
-A simple example of this is the Table UI, which is a special case of the Html UI.
+A simple example of this is the Table UI, which is like a special case of the Html UI.
 The Table UI provides an optional *Add rows* button, plus associated JavaScript, which allows students to add rows to the table.
 The serialisation then contains more data than can be accommodated in the fields of the original HTML.
 In the case of